Customer Terms of Service at Referral Rock

 - To meet legal requirements, including complying with court orders, valid discovery requests, valid subpoenas, and other appropriate legal mechanisms

 - To provide information to representatives and advisors, including attorneys and accountants, to help us comply with legal, accounting, or security requirements

 - To provide, support, and improve the Subscription Services.
 This may include sharing your or your Contacts’ information with third parties in order to provide and support our Subscriptions Services, or to make certain features available to you (For example, we use Tango Card to process and distribute Gift Cards.)

 We use navigational information to operate and improve the Websites, Newsletters, and the Subscription Service.
 We may also use navigational information alone or in combination with personal information to provide you with personalized information about Referral Rock.

 How do we use the information inside your Referral Rock account?

 Demographic information collected in your account for your referral programs are for your use only.
-This includes but is not exclusive to member and referral demographic information such as name, email address, IP address (for tracking purposes), and any other custom fields you set in the software.
-Referral Rock doesn’t contact, share, distribute, sell or otherwise use account data in any way outside of the built in functionality within the software.
-It is only accessible by the Referral Rock team for troubling shooting and support purposes.
+This includes, but is not exclusive to, member and referral demographic information, such as name, email address, IP address (for tracking purposes), and any other custom fields you set in the software.
+Referral Rock doesn’t contact, share, distribute, sell, or otherwise use account data in any way outside of the built in functionality within the software.
+It is only accessible by the Referral Rock team for troubleshooting and support purposes.